akitorahayashi/WatchOSPractice/README.md

-# WatchOSPractice
+## Overview
-A counter app that is compatible with Apple Watch.
+WatchOSPractice is a counter app that is compatible with Apple Watch.